-Even though anyone can have general skin problems, like itching, fungal and bacterial infections, people with diabetes are more prone to them.
+Even though anyone can have general skin problems, like itching, fungal and bacterial infections, those with diabetes are more prone to them.

-On the other hand, certain skin complications affect only those who have diabetes.
+On the other hand, certain skin complications affect only those who have this chronic disease.
 They include diabetic dermopathy, eruptive xanthomatosis, diabetic blisters, and necrobiosis lipoidica diabeticorum.

-The most common bacterial infections among people with diabetes include:
+The most common bacterial infections among those with diabetes include:

 The affected area is usually red, swollen, hot, and painful, mostly caused by Staphylococcus bacteria.
-If you think you have some of these skin issues, visit a doctor who will give you the right medicine.
+If someone thinks they have some of these skin issues, they should visit a doctor who will give them the right medicine.

-Usually, fungal infections in people with diabetes are caused by Candida albicans.
+Usually, fungal infections in those with diabetes are caused by Candida albicans.

 The most common areas affected by this fungus are warm and moist, such as around the nails, under the breasts, in the corners of the mouth, between toes and fingers, and in the armpits.